2013 Lexus GX Performance

 Acceleration and Power

-One reviewer is pleased with the power on tap from the engine, as well as its pairing with the transmission and four-wheel drive system.
-Others, however, are less impressed on the highway.
+One reviewer is pleased with the power from the engine.
+Others are less impressed on the highway.
 One says the GX’s curb weight is too much for the engine, while another says the transmission is slow to downshift when extra power is needed.
-Otherwise, reviewers seem to like the transmission, saying it shifts smoothly.

 - "… the GX 460's potent 301-horsepower V8, responsive and smooth-shifting 6-speed automatic transmission and proper 2-speed transfer case combine to make short work of most any task on most any surface." -- Kelley Blue Book